 Combine pickle juice and cut chicken breast in a bowl.
 Cover and marinate in the fridge for at least 30 minutes up to overnight.
 The longer you marinate, the stronger the pickle flavor will be.

 Once marinated, remove from fridge.
 Drain and discard the pickle juice by putting the chicken in a strainer.
+Blot the chicken dry by dabbing with a paper towel or other reusable rag. **This drying step is crucial in helping breading stick to chicken - don't skip it!

 Crack and scramble egg into a small bowl.
 Combine egg and chicken pieces in a medium bowl, stirring until all pieces are covered with egg.
 Drain excess egg off of chicken, again using a strainer.
 Shake the strainer a few times up and down to get off excess.
+The more excess you get off, the better the breading will stick to the chicken.

 Combine all dry ingredients (almond flour through pepper) in a small bowl and then sprinkle on top of drained chicken in a medium bowl.
 Stir gently until all pieces are covered with breading.